clok/ghlabels/docs/ghlabels.md

 **--org, -o**="": GitHub Organization to view.
 Cannot be used with User flag.

 **--user, -u**="": GitHub User to view.
 Cannot be used with Organization flag.

-## install-manpage

-Generate and install man page

->NOTE: Windows is not supported